Objective Measurements in Sleep-Disordered Breathing (SDB)

 TPMD in Clinical Evaluation

-TPMD supports:
+TPMD enables:

 - Objective assessment of tongue force and endurance